-statistical support to help it determine whether the better than expected performance resulted from: (i) the Company collecting at a more rapid rate than originally forecast; (ii) the Company increasing its penetration of the portfolio and thus increasing the likelihood of collecting more than the original forecast; or (iii) some combination of both faster collections and additional penetration of the portfolio.
+On purchases made since mid-2000, the Company's gross collections, in the aggregate, have exceeded expectations.
+The Company has sought to develop the statistical support to help it determine whether the better than expected performance resulted from: (i) the Company collecting at a more rapid rate than originally forecast; (ii) the Company increasing its penetration of the portfolio and thus increasing the likelihood of collecting more than the original forecast; or (iii) some combination of both faster collections and additional penetration of the portfolio.
 The Company's UCS model, recently developed to project these remaining cash flows, considers known data about the Company's customers' accounts, including, among other things, its collection experience, and changes in external customer factors, in addition to all data known when it acquired the accounts.

 The UCS model was implemented effective October 1, 2003.
 The Company revised the projected collections for portfolios with carrying values totaling \$72.2 million as of October 1, 2003, which represented 92% of the aggregate carrying value of the Company's portfolios at that date.
 The change in the Company's estimate of projected collections resulting from the application of the UCS model resulted in an increase in the aggregate total remaining gross collections for these portfolios by 37% as of December 31, 2003.
 The implementation of these revised forecasts resulted in an increase in the recognition of accretion revenue of \$1.3 million and an increase in the accrual for contingent interest of \$1.0 million for the fourth quarter of 2003.
-The net impact of the change in estimate was to increase fourth quarter pretax income by \$0.3 million, net income by \$0.2 million, and fully diluted earnings per share by \$0.01.
+The reforecast of collections resulted in estimate was to increase fourth quarter pretax income by \$0.3 million, net income by \$0.2 million, and fully diluted earnings per share by \$0.01.
 The reforecast of collections resulted in expanding the budgeted life of these portfolios by an average of 13 months from an average remaining life of 31 months to a revised average remaining life of 44 months.
 The resulting ratio of revenues to collections for accruing portfolios for the year ended December 31, 2003 increased 84 basis points to 60.9% as a result of this adjustment.
 It further had the impact of increasing the aggregate annual effective interest rate on all accruing portfolios by 6.4 basis points to 119.7% for the quarter ended December 31, 2003.